Indiana State Immigration Laws

 Driver's License/ID Requirements

-Applicants for driver's licenses in Indiana must bring documents to their local branch of the Indiana Bureau of Motor Vehicles to prove their name and date of birth, Social Security number, lawful status in the United States, and Indiana residency.
+Applicants for driver's licenses in Indiana must bring documents to their local branch of the Indiana Bureau of Motor Vehicles to prove their:

 Public Benefits Restrictions

-Under federal law, illegal immigrants are prohibited from receiving public benefits, although they are allowed to receive emergency services, health care, and other programs that have been identified as "necessary to protect life and safety."
-Additionally, Indiana's law requires that state agencies and divisions verify individuals' eligibility for public benefits.
-However, health care providers are not required to verify eligibility for emergency care services.
+Under federal law, illegal immigrants cannot receive public benefits.
+But they can access emergency services, health care, and other programs identified as "necessary to protect life and safety."
+Also, Indiana's law says state agencies and divisions must verify people's eligibility for public benefits.
+But healthcare providers are not required to verify eligibility for emergency care services.

-Indiana's law prohibits illegal immigrants from receiving the in-state tuition rate, as well as financial aid benefits.
+Indiana law blocks undocumented immigrants from receiving the in-state tuition rate and financial aid benefits.